-6 Paragraph (a) of Rule 13 governing MPL Orders already specifies that MPL Orders are allocated on parity by agent consistent with Rule 72-Equities.
+&lt;sup>6 Paragraph (a) of Rule 13 governing MPL Orders already specifies that MPL Orders are allocated on parity by agent consistent with Rule 72.

-7 15 U.S.C.
+U.S.C.
 78f(b).

-^{8 15} U.S.C.
+U.S.C.
 78f(b)(5).

-^{9 15} U.S.C.
+&lt;sup>9 15 U.S.C.
 78s(b)(3)(A)(iii).

-10 17 CFR 240.19b-4(f)(6).
-In addition, Rule 19b-4(f)(6) requires the Exchange to give the Commission written notice of the Exchange's intent to file the proposed rule change, along with a brief description and text of the proposed rule change, at least five business days prior to the date of filing of the proposed rule change, or such shorter time as designated by the Commission.

-Commission may designate, the proposed rule change has become effective pursuant to Section 19(b)(3)(A) of the Act and Rule 19b-4(f)(6) thereunder.11
+$^{10}$ 17 CFR 240.19b-4(f)(6).
+In addition, Rule 19b-4(f)(6) requires the Exchange to give the proposed rule change does not (i) significantly affect the protection of investors or the public interest; (ii) impose any significant burden on competition; and (iii) become operative for 30 days from the date on which it was filed, or such shorter time as the Commission may designate, the proposed rule change has become effective pursuant to Section 19(b)(3)(A) of the Act and Rule 19b-4(f)(6) thereunder.

 A proposed rule change filed under Rule $19b-4(f)(6)^{12}$ normally does not become operative prior to 30 days after the date of the filing.
-However, pursuant to Rule 19b-4(f)(6)(īii),13 the Commission may designate a shorter time if such action is consistent with the protection of investors and the public interest.
+However, pursuant to Rule 19b-4(f)(6)(iii),13 the Commission may designate a shorter time if such action is consistent with the protection of investors and the public interest.
 The Exchange has asked the Commission to waive the 30-day operative delay so that the proposal may become operative immediately upon filing.
 The Exchange stated that it believes that waiver of the 30-day operative delay is appropriate because the Commission has already approved the adoption of the new MPL Order type.
 In addition, the Exchange stated that it has not yet implemented the MPL Order out of concern that the existing rule text would limit the opportunities for execution.
 By waiving the operative delay, the Exchange would be able to expeditiously make MPL Orders, including MPL-ALO Orders, available to member organizations in a manner that is consistent with existing Rule 72, thereby enhancing order execution opportunities for all member organizations.
 Thus, the Exchange believes that the proposed rule change would protect investors and the public interest because it would enable all interest that is eligible to interact at a price point to be considered for a trade with an MPL-ALO Order.
 For these reasons, the Commission believes that waiving the 30-day operative delay is consistent with the protection of investors and the public interest.
 Therefore, the Commission designates the proposed rule change to be operative upon filing.14